-Percival & Company is committed to providing a website that is accessible to the widest possible audience, including those with sight, audio and motor impairment restrictions.
+Percival & Company is committed to providing a website that is accessible to the widest possible audience including those with sight, audio and motor impairment restrictions.

-Users still using older browsers versions will find that they can re-size the text only using the same key combinations.
+Users still using older browsers versions will find that they can resize the text only using the same key combinations.

 Scale/zoom options can also be accessed via each browser's context menu.
-See below for visual references and an explanation.

 Alternatives to scripts or other controls which rely on client device capability have been provided.

 Where possible, all hyperlinks use descriptive and meaningful text as a call to action.
 Short-hand language, such as click here has been avoided.
 Additionally, meaningful alt attributes and/or titles have also been added to all images where appropriate.

 A written style that is straightforward and understandable has been employed throughout the site.

 A standard layout and navigation structure is maintained throughout the site.
 Screen reader users can skip the main navigation and return to the head of the page using the links supplied.

 A site map has been provided that can help you navigate around the site.
 A link to this is available on every page of this website.